5 Fresh Ideas for Kitchen Window Treatments!

 Before settling on a kitchen window treatment style, you need to ask yourself, "Are my windows in the splash zone?"

-The splash zone is any window that could come in contact with food splatter, water or steam on a regular basis.
+The splash zone is any window that could come in contact with food splatter, water, or steam regularly.
 Think about windows above the sink, near the stove where splattering grease could build up, or heavy food prep areas.

 How to Clean (Even the Grimiest) Faux Wood Blinds